The Marder infantry fighting vehicle (IFV) is a tracked armoured vehicle developed by Rheinmetall Landsysteme, a defence company based in Germany.

 The Marder vehicle can accommodate up to three crew members and up to six soldiers in the troop compartment.

-It includes a powerpack in the front, a turret positioned centrally, and the fighting compartment in the rear section.
-The vehicle also features a ramp for rapid entry and exit of crew and soldiers.
+It features a powerpack at the front, a turret positioned centrally, and the fighting compartment in the rear section.
+The vehicle also includes a ramp for the rapid entry and exit of crew and soldiers.

-The vehicle has an SEM 80 primary radio and an SEM 90 secondary radio with a range of 30km for communications.
+The vehicle is equipped with an SEM 80 primary radio and an SEM 90 secondary radio with a range of 30km for communications.

-The hull and the turret armour are made of welded steel.
+The hull and turret armour is made of welded steel.
 The armour can protect the vehicle and its occupants from up to 20mm armour-piercing discarding sabot (APDS) DM43, and 25mm APDS rounds fired from a distance of 200m.

 The sides of the hull are fitted with additional rolled homogenous armour (RHA) shields to provide extra protection.